 The RTE 13 can be used to provide hot water in both residential and commercial properties.
 It is, however, most suitable as a point-of-use tankless water heater.
 It is energy efficient but not designed for cold climates.

-Homeowners seeking to invest on tankless water heaters should pay attention to the Takagi brand.
-One of the significant features of this brand of tankless water heaters is its comparatively more affordable price.
+Homeowners seeking to invest on tankless water heaters should pay attention to the Takagi.
+One of the significant features of this brand is the comparatively more affordable price.

 Despite its lower price, the unit comes with most of the key features found in other tankless water heating model on the market today.Takagi T-KJr2 is a natural gas -powered water heater that’s perfect for all your residential home’s instant hot water needs.
 It is highly energy efficient which saves you from high power bills.